Lgx521/yolo_sam_graspnet/README.md

 - Start services for grasp detection and execution

 ### Step 3: Execute Grasp Detection

+#### 3.1: Detect Grasp Poses
+First, run the grasp detection client to find potential grasps for your target object.
+This step also visualizes the grasps in RViz.
 ```bash
 # Detect grasps for a specific object (e.g., bottle)
 ros2 run kinova_graspnet_ros2 detect_grasps_client.py bottle 10